DaymudeLab/assembly-theory/paper/paper.md

 DV was the primary software developer (architecture, command line interface, molecule representations, unit tests, parallelism, performance engineering).
 GP, DV, and CM formalized the core algorithm design.
-GP and SB implemented the algorithm's bounding strategies.
+GP and HB implemented the algorithm's bounding strategies.
 DP and DV implemented the `.mol` file parser.
 CM and JJD implemented the Python interface.
 OMS curated all reference datasets and assembly index ground truths with input from CM.